UglyWillDuckling/diamond-mine/Emerald/emerald/work/tickets/FEAT/Project creation from Lead/Use lead for project creation.md

 - [JIRA](https://avivgroup.atlassian.net/browse/LUNA-226)

 ## goals
-- get a complete understanding of the [[Use lead for project creation]] issues
+- get a complete understanding of the [[Use lead for project creation]]
 	- need to fully comprehend what is happening and what the plan for the future is
 	- what changes need to made
 	- what can go wrong